delphix/virtualization-sdk/docs/References/Plugin_Config.md

-# Plugin Config File
+# Plugin Config
-The plugin config file is a [YAML](https://yaml.org/) file that marks the root of a plugin and defines metadata about the plugin and its structure.
+The plugin config is a [YAML](https://yaml.org/) file that marks the root of a plugin and defines metadata about the plugin and its structure.
 The config file is read at build time to generate the upload artifact.

 The name of the file does not matter and can be specified during the build, but, by default, the build looks for `plugin_config.yml`.